Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] Trunk-Based Development
 - [ ] GitHub flow

 #### Q73.
-Which option on the git log command allows you to limit output to commits made after certain data?
+Which option on the git log command allows you to limit output to commits made after certain date?

 - [x] `--since`
 - [ ] `--sinceWhen`